robmarano/robmarano.github.io/courses/ece251/2026/weeks/week_11/notes_week_11.md

 **Control Hazards** arise from branch instructions (`beq`).
 When a branch is fetched, the pipeline does not know the mathematically correct next instruction to fetch until the branch condition is calculated in the `EX` stage.

 By default, the processor **predicts** the branch is not taken and fetches sequentially (`PC + 4`).
 If the branch evaluates as Taken, the instructions already loaded into the `IF` and `ID` stages are completely incorrect.

+*Reference from **See MIPS Run - Chapter 2**:* Early MIPS architectures refused to handle hardware flushes due to the massive silicon transistor costs.
+Instead, they invented the **Branch Delay Slot**.
+In classic MIPS, the hardware *always* executes the instruction immediately following a branch, regardless of whether the branch is taken or not.
+It is strictly the C-Compiler's software job to fill this "Delay Slot" with either a safe independent instruction, or explicitly inject a `NOP`.
+Modern implementations utilize the predictive flush mechanism below, but the Delay Slot remains a legendary bridge between hardware limits and software compiler engineering.

 We flush these erroneous instructions by clearing the `IF/ID` and `ID/EX` control signals to `0` using a `Flush` pin on the pipeline registers, effectively converting the instructions into No-Ops (`NOP`s).
 This clearing mechanism is an unavoidable performance penalty inherent to pipelining.